Getting back into anime

 Time played: 1 hour | Likelihood I’ll keep playing it: High

 ...This isn't like the last one at all, and while I'm initially skeptical about the princess trope, Long Live the Queen turns out to be my favorite of the bunch.
 The goal is to manage the mood, education, and choices of a princess to keep her alive until she becomes queen.
 It’s funny, with a rich world history and opportunities to be cunning, swift, cruel, kind, generous, reckless, and devious.
-You can also turn out to be irredeemably stupid, as I did when I attempted to solve an arrow wound by pushing it deeper into my body.
+You can also be irredeemably stupid, as I do when I attempt to solve an arrow wound by pushing it deeper into my body.

-I die, because that's a terrible way to treat an arrow wound, and move on...
+I die, because that's a terrible way to treat an arrow wound, and so I move on to the next game...

 Time played: 30 minutes | Likelihood I’ll keep playing it: Like, a little

 Anyway, it took me half-an-hour to do anything more than click to advance dialogue, and the first thing I did is help an indie game company with its website’s SEO optimization.
-Um, well except for SEO optimization, it's all the things I wanted my high school experience to be when I was in high school.
-I might keep playing this.
-What.
+I deal with SEO at work, so that's cool.
+Relatable.
+That aside, though, it's all the things I wanted my high school experience to be when I was in high school.
+It turned out that I'm not a computer genius.

 Time played: 25 minutes | Likelihood I’ll keep playing it: Nah, I’m good

-...I must be near the center of the sale now.
-Yes, I think I am.
-I am approaching peak anime.
+...I must be near the center of the Anime Sale now.

-Sakura Spirit is about boobies, and a little bit about butts.
-I play as a cool guy who knows Judo and gets transported to another world where a fox spirit (read: sexy girl with fox ears) throws panties in my face.
+Sakura Spirit is an English-language game about boobs, and a little bit about butts.
+I play as a cool guy who knows Judo and gets transported to another world where a fox spirit (sexy girl with fox ears) throws panties in my face.
 This is exactly the tropey stuff I was expecting, but I feel bad for seeking it out just to roll my eyes at it.
 Also, I'm at work, and I'm terrified someone will see my monitor, so I move on quickly...

 QP Shooting - Dangerous!!